yhwang/im2txt-inference/README.md

 1. [Install Python][]
 1. cd into this project's root directory
 1. Run `pip install -r requirements.txt` to install the app's dependencies
-1. Run `python concat_chkp.py` to oncatenate the checkpoint chunks
+1. Run `python concat_chkp.py` to concatenate the checkpoint chunks
 1. Run `python app.py`
 1. Access the running app in a browser at <http://localhost:5000>
 1. The default ID/Passwd is admin/time4fun